-The good news is in terms of food quality.
+After our experience last year, we are really excited for the 2017 Epcot International Food and Wine Festival.
+Last year, the food quality was the best it has been in several years.
 I was a bit apprehensive about this plan to try everything, both because of what it’d cost and how empty I’d be left feeling after buying a lot of so-so items.
 A few years ago, we’d regularly drop $100+ grazing these booths, but haven’t in the last couple of years because we’ve felt the quality just isn’t there.

 I’d say <5% of what we tried at the Epcot Food & Wine Festival fell into the “are they sure this is food?” category, <25% was “not good”, and the remaining 70% or so was good or better.
 There were actually 10+ items that I thought were downright excellent, and that included some items (Le Cellier Filet Mignon being a prime example) I’ve panned in the past.

 I even liked a vegan dish.
 A VEGAN DISH!!!
 (To be fair, I thought the other vegan dish was a culinary atrocity.)
 Saying I was pleasantly surprised by the cuisine quality on the whole would be an understatement.
 This is obviously no revelation, but having excellent food really made the whole experience that much more enjoyable!